Georgia State University: 1996 Summer Olympic Games

-Marching Band
+Marching band

-In 2010, Georgia State University established its first ever marching band.
+In 2010, Georgia State University established its first-ever marching band.
 The marching band began its inaugural season in the fall of 2010.
 150 students successfully auditioned for the band.
 In its first year, the band performed at all home football games, a high school marching band exhibition, and (most notably) during the Georgia State vs. Alabama football game on November 18, 2010, in Tuscaloosa.
-The band is a drum corps style unit that focuses on precision musicality and movement.
+The band is a drum corps-style unit that focuses on precision musicality and movement.
 Like most ensembles, the band features a colorguard section, but in a departure from typical marching bands, the traditional auxiliary front sideline percussion section, or pit, has been replaced by a four-piece rock band consisting of a lead guitar, bass guitar, drum set, and keyboard synthesizer.

-The Georgia State marching band has received many honors, which includes performing in 2013 for the Second inauguration of Barack Obama, the 2014 Macy's Thanksgiving Day Parade, the 2019 Super Bowl LIII halftime show, and the 2022 Tournament of Roses Parade in Pasadena, California.
+The Georgia State marching band has received many honors, includecludes performing in 2013 for the Second inauguration of Barack Obama, the 2014 Macy's Thanksgiving Day Parade, the 2019 Super Bowl LIII halftime show, and the 2022 Tournament of Roses Parade in Pasadena, California.

-Coat of Arms
+Coat of arms

 The school's coat of arms is registered in the College of Arms in the City of London.
 The Latin motto means, "Truth is strong and will conquer" (or alternatively, "Truth is valuable and shall overcome").
 The panther holds the symbol of education, with the quill in red to symbolize the fire in Atlanta's city emblem.
 The gold coin indicates the university's beginnings as a business school.
 The crown august is a representation of the Stone Mountain granite.
 The center flame is an eternal flame in honor of the first president, George Sparks, and represents flames of scholarship and the burning of Atlanta.